Timely Topics Series

 Setting Up for Success: Recruitment, Offer Letters, and Hiring of GAs

 Everything you need to know as you recruit incoming GAs and prepare to reappoint continuing GAs, including identifying eligible grads, how to determine stipend level, what information needs to be in the offer letter (and what shouldn’t be in there), and more.
-We also went over the recent revisions to the offer letter templates and how the English Proficiency Policy for TAs intersects with payroll so that departments can communicate with their GAs and plan accordingly.
+We also went over the recent revisions to the offer letter templates, how the English Proficiency Policy for TAs intersects with payroll, and resources TGS provides to help you manage GA-related processes.

 Updates to the GEU Contract